 Does An Unhealthy Diet Increase Your Risk Of Depression?
-A New Study Has Found A Link

-Researchers from the UK, France, Australia, and Spain analysed the findings of 41 prior studies on diet and depression, and concluded that a "pro-inflammatory diet" — which includes those high in fat, sugar, and processed foods — directly elevates the risk of developing depression.
+Researchers from the UK, France, Australia, and Spain analysed the findings of 41 prior studies on diet and depression, and concluded that a "pro-inflammatory diet" — which includes those high in fat, sugar, and highly processed foods — elevates the risk of developing depression.
 "A pro-inflammatory diet can induce systemic inflammation," said Dr Camille Lassale, the study lead author from University College London (UCL)'s department of epidemiology and public health.
 She told the Guardian, "Chronic inflammation can affect mental health by transporting pro-inflammatory molecules into the brain; it can also affect the molecules — neurotransmitters — responsible for mood regulation."

 In contrast, the study says, "adhering to a healthy diet, in particular a traditional Mediterranean diet, or avoiding a pro-inflammatory diet appears to confer some protection against depression."
 A Mediterranean diet is one rich in fruit, vegetables, fish, and nuts, according to the Guardian.